How BMI and ASCAP Track Your Song Usage in the Media

 Understandably, this method barely scratches the surface of concert plays, so many songwriters in the U.S. see little if any royalty income from concert plays of songs they have written.

 In many other countries, these plays are tracked much more closely, and even small venues are required to turn in setlists of the shows they host.

 Special Case: Film

-Contrary to what you might think, in the US, performance rights royalties are not collected on music played in films.
-Why not?
-The film industry successfully fought to be excluded.
+Contrary to what you might think, in the U.S., performance rights royalties are not collected on music played in films because the film industry successfully fought to be excluded.